sscharlott/calm_runbooks/endpoints/endpoints.rst

 .. note::

   The Public Key needs to be defined in the Blueprint and added to the ssh-authorized-keys file, this is already done and not part of this exercise, but still important to know.
+  We only added one IP as we are using a Decision Task in the Runbook which will be created in the next exercise.
+Decision Tasks currently only support single IP Endpoints.

 We now have an Endpoint which can be used by a Runbook to access all Linux VMs.